tigerabrodi/dns-resolver/README.md

 - DNS queries are usually small.
 - UDP is connectionless, so it doesn't require the overhead of end-to-end connection.
 - If a response is not received within a timeframe, the client can retransmit the request.

+## DNS Message Format

+DNS messages are used for querying DNS servers to translate domain names (like `www.example.com`) into IP addresses (like `192.0.2.1`) and vice versa.
+A DNS message has several components:

+### 1. Header

+- **Identification:** A unique ID for the DNS request.
+It's like a tracking number for your query.
+- **Flags:** These indicate the type of query, whether it's a standard query, a response, or an error message.
+They also include other settings.
+- **Question Count:** The number of questions in the DNS request.
+- **Answer Count:** The number of answers in the DNS response.
+- **Authority Count:** The number of authority records (provides information about DNS servers authoritative for a zone).
+- **Additional Count:** The number of additional records.

+### 2. Question Section

+- **Name:** The domain name you're querying about, like `www.example.com`.
+- **Type:** The type of query (e.g., A for IP address, MX for mail exchange server).
+- **Class:** This is usually IN (Internet), indicating it's an Internet query.

+### 3. Answer Section

+- **Name:** The domain name the answer is referring to.
+- **Type:** The type of the answer record (e.g., A, MX).
+- **Class:** Similar to the question section, usually IN.
+- **TTL (Time to Live):** How long the answer can be cached before a new request should be made.
+- **Data Length:** The length of the answer data.
+- **Data:** The actual data, like the IP address for the domain.

+### 4. Authority Section

+- Contains authoritative name server records.
+It tells you which DNS server has the authoritative (final) answer to your query.

+### 5. Additional Section

+- Contains additional information, like alternative servers or services related to the query.

+### How Does It Work?

+1. **You ask:** "What's the IP address for `www.example.com`?"
+2. **DNS Query is Sent:** Your computer sends a DNS query with this question.
+3. **DNS Response:** A DNS server responds with an answer, like "The IP address for `www.example.com` is 192.0.2.1".